FACE TIM/MOSA Summit: September 2023

 As we look at improvements to our LYNX MOSA.ic software framework, part of our DNA is how those new capabilities address this macro challenge.

 One of the regular constraints faced by embedded software developers is the availability/accessibility of the target hardware.
-Certain functionality, such as proving deterministic real-time responses, have to harness the hardware; a lot can be accomplished by harnessing powerful server hardware and virtual environments.
-Many of our customers, such as the Lockheed Martin F-35 program, use Linux and like the ease of migration presented by LynxOS-178 due to its strongest alignment to POSIX compatibility when compared with the entire set of real-time operating system offerings in the industry.
+Certain functionalities, such as proving deterministic real-time responses, have to harness the hardware; a lot can be accomplished by harnessing powerful server hardware and virtual environments.
+Many of our customers, such as the Lockheed Martin F-35 program, use Linux and like the ease of migration presented by LynxOS-178 due to its strongest alignment to POSIX compatibility compared to the entire set of real-time operating system offerings in the industry.
 Code that needs to be certified and/or executed inside tight and predictable time windows is moved across to LynxOS-178.

 We also see our customers explore more with CI/CD development strategies.
 Rather than forcing our customers to adopt new design flows, it is important that Lynx’s technologies can be incorporated into their flows.